Post

 Windows only (WMI is a Windows API).

-This was a fun little self-contained build — the kind of tool that scratches a specific itch and does one thing well.
-Functional in an afternoon, styled in an evening, system tray and nicknames added because I kept using it and wanted more.
+This started as a quick afternoon project to find a mystery disconnecting device (it was my Seagate HDD).
+Then I rewrote it from eframe/egui to Tauri v2 + Svelte 5 because I wanted a proper modern UI.
 Sometimes the best tools are the simplest ones.
-Next time something disconnects, at least I’ll know what it was — and I’ll have named it something I can actually recognize.
+Next time something disconnects, at least I’ll know what it was - and I’ll have named it something I can actually recognize.